nautobot/nautobot/nautobot/docs/installation/wsgi.md

-# Configure Web Services
+# Deploying Nautobot: Web Service and Worker

 !!! warning
-    As of Nautobot v1.0.0b1 these instructions are in a pre-release state and will be evolving rapidly!
+    As of Nautobot v1.0.0b2 these instructions are in a pre-release state and will be evolving rapidly!

 Like most Django applications, Nautobot runs as a [WSGI application](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) behind an HTTP server.